astha-limbu/multinational-retail-data-centralisation535/README.md

 - **Database Name**: The name of the database you want to connect to

 ### Local PostgreSQL Credentials
-Make sure yo*ur local_db_creds.yaml file includes the following information:
+Make sure your local_db_creds.yaml file includes the following information:
 - **Username**: Your local PostgreSQL username
 - **Password**: Your local PostgreSQL password
 - **Host**: The hostname for your local PostgreSQL server